Aleš Michl: Governor

 For the first time in its history, the bank commissioned an external review of its monetary policy, the results were published in November 2024.

 In January 2025, during a meeting of the bank's board, he commissioned an analysis to assess the feasibility of investing foreign exchange reserves into additional asset classes.
 The analysis will also explore the possibility of establishing a small test portfolio in Bitcoin.
 Michl became the first governor of a central bank from a developed country to publicly discuss the potential of investing the bank’s reserves in Bitcoin.
 He emphasised that the idea remains in the stage of analysis and discussion.
 According to him, Bitcoin's value exhibits significant volatility, which complicates the use of its currently low correlation with other assets.
 Michl believes that the value of this cryptocurrency could reach either extreme in the future—zero or a significant high.
 In response, European Central Bank President Christine Lagarde expressed her opposition to the idea of purchasing Bitcoin for reserves.
 In November 2025, the bank announced the pruchase of $1 million in bitcoins and other blockchain-based digital assets, stating it will evaluate the investment in two to three years.
 The purchase was made outside the bank's existing international reserves.
+The bank made the purchases on October 30.
+At the time, the spot price of bitcoin was $110,670.
 The CNB also launched an innovation hub tasked with overseeing the testing of technologies such as blockchain, artificial intelligence, and instant payments.

 During his term, instant payments were introduced for all residents of Czechia.
+The adoption of instant payments in the Czech public sector expanded significantly in November 2025, when the Czech National Bank enabled this feature for covering tax, social security, or health insurance collections.

 In Global Finance magazines 2025 Central Banker Report Cards, he was rated 'A-', placing him among the three best-rated governors in the European Union.
 The previous year, he had received a 'B' grade, and in 2023, a 'B-'.